Cheaper Can Be Costly for Business Travel Programs

 EAS rates can be attractive, even truly great deals on occasion.
 But, there are trade-offs.
 On the up side, this system allows for paying now, rather than just guaranteeing the room and then paying upon arrival.
 For managed travel, this can be a benefit if you don't want your travelers to have to use their own credit card to guarantee and then pay for a hotel room.
 Instead, they can pay upon booking with the company card and get the EAS rate.

-However, although the price may be a bit discounted, it will also be more restrictive.
-For example, EAS tickets are often non-refundable or come with only limited cancellation flexibility.
+However, although the hotel price may be a bit discounted, it will also be more restrictive.
+For example, EAS purchases are often non-refundable or come with only limited cancellation flexibility.

 Also, your travelers will not receive the vendor loyalty points they would otherwise earn.
 In fact, loyalty information is not even captured or passed through to the hotel when making an EAS reservation.
 So even if your traveler is overly concerned about getting their points, they also won't receive the benefits of their “loyal” status when they arrive.
 The worst part is that most travelers don’t even realize this is happening.